alemati/simpleDungeonGeneratorTiralabra2019/documentation/weekReports/week4.md

 sum | 12  |

 This week my focus was on connecting rooms with passageway.
-Core functionality is achived (needs a lot of optimization tho ( now for instance, doors may appear at rooms corner)).
+Core functionality is achived (needs a lot of optimization tho ( now for instance, door may appear at room corner)).

 ### Current rusult
 <img src="https://github.com/alemati/simpleDungeonGeneratorTiralabra2019/blob/master/documentation/mapAfterWeek4.png" width="1000">